Peripheral Artery Disease Clinical Trials

 Peripheral Artery Disease Trials at a Glance

-62 actively recruiting trials for peripheral artery disease are listed on ClinicalTrialsFinder across 6 cities in 19 countries.
-The largest study group is Not Applicable with 34 trials, with the heaviest enrollment activity in Chicago, Minneapolis, and Omaha.
-Lead sponsors running peripheral artery disease studies include Northwestern University, James Cook University, and University of Nebraska.
+66 actively recruiting trials for peripheral artery disease are listed on ClinicalTrialsFinder across 6 cities in 19 countries.
+The largest study group is Not Applicable with 36 trials, with the heaviest enrollment activity in Chicago, Minneapolis, and Omaha.
+Lead sponsors running peripheral artery disease studies include Northwestern University, VA Office of Research and Development, and James Cook University.

 Browse peripheral artery disease trials by phase